Pentazocine: United States

 Pentazocine was originally unclassified under the Controlled Substances Act in the United States.
 A petition was filed with the US Drug Enforcement Administration (DEA) on October 1, 1971, to shift it to Schedule III.
 The petition was filed by Joseph L. Fink III, a pharmacist and law student at Georgetown University Law Center as part of the course Lawyering in the Public Interest.
 That petition was accepted for review on November 10, 1971.
 The DEA published a Final Rule transferring it to Schedule IV on January 10, 1979, with an effective date of February 9, 1979.
 Pentazocine is still classified in Schedule IV under the Controlled Substances Act in the United States, even with the addition of naloxone.
 Some states classify it in Schedule II, such as Illinois and South Carolina (injectable form only), or Schedule III such as Kentucky.)
 Internationally, pentazocine is a Schedule III drug under the Convention on Psychotropic Substances, except in Canada where it is Schedule I under the federal Controlled Drugs and Substances Act.
 Pentazocine has a DEA ACSCN of 9720; being a Schedule IV substance, the DEA does not assign an annual manufacturing quota for pentazocine for the United States.

 Brand names

-Pentazocine is sold under several brand names, such as Fortral, Sosegon, Talwin NX (with naloxone), Talwin, Talwin PX, Fortwin, and Talacen (with paracetamol [acetaminophen]).
+Pentazocine is sold under several brand names, such as Fortral, Sosegon, Talwin NX (with naloxone), Talwin, Talwin PX, Fortwin, and Talacen (with paracetamol).